uqhwen2/FCCM/README.md

 ## TOY:

-The simulation of the one-dimensional dataset is detailed on appendix, the code implemtation for such simulation is under function ```def generation()``` in fccm.py
+The simulation of the one-dimensional dataset is detailed on Paper Appendix, the code implemtation for such simulation is under function ```def generation()``` in fccm.py

 #### Using the .sh file to run 10 simulations, examples on LCMD, $\mu\rho$ BALD, and FCCM are given as follows:
 ```.sh